When a computer imitates the human way of learning, we talk about machine learning.

 Supervised Learning

-Supervised Learning, also called supervised learning, uses pre-categorized data for learning.
-This data is first labeled with the solution by the human teacher (e.g., Data Scientist) according to a known logic before being fed into the machine learning models.
+Supervised learning uses pre-categorized data for learning.
+This data is first categorized by the human teacher (e.g. Data Scientist) are labeled with the solution according to a known logic before they are fed into the machine learning models.

-The algorithm learns to recognize patterns and correlations based on this training data set.
+The algorithm uses this training data set to learn to recognize patterns and correlations.
 If the patterns are correct, it applies them to new inputs.
-Anyone involved in machine learning must know its most important law: Garbage in, garbage out.
-The better the quality of the training data, the more reliably the algorithm can deliver the right answer.
+Anyone involved in machine learning needs to know its most important law: Garbage in, garbage out.
+The better the quality of the training data, the more reliably the algorithm can provide the correct answer.

 If the quality of the data is poor, the algorithm cannot make reliable decisions.
 Therefore, if the algorithm is to learn to identify Chihuahuas as such, then it must only have good quality images of Chihuahuas in the training data set that do not contain false information (blueberry muffins).